West Chester-Based Tech Company Assists Underprivileged Communities in Chester County - NewsBreak

 Collar-County Calling: Revised Early Sept.
 Timeline will Usher in Area Code 835 Sooner Than Expected

-Philadelphia’s collar counties are getting the newly-minted area code 835 sooner than expected.
+"What is that new area code again?"Image via iStock.
+Phila.’s collar counties are getting the newly minted area code 835 sooner than expected.
 Cell phone fingers may have to acclimate to the new digits in pockets of the region on Sept.
 2. Erin McCarthy connected with the details for The Philadelphia Inquirer.
-The Pennsylvania Public Utility Commission previously voted...

-Delaware County Leadership: Bud Hansen, President and CEO, Normandy Farm Hotel & Conference Center

-Bud Hansen, president and CEO of Normandy Farm, spoke to BUCKSCO Today about his close relationship with his dad and how he learned to love golf from an early age.
-He also talked about sharing a love of sports with his wife and kids, and why their house is where their kids love to hang out.

 YOU MAY ALSO LIKE